Shnatsel/cjdns-ubuntu-pubkey/README.md

 To connect to Hyperboria you'll have to find a friend who's already connected and fill in their info in /etc/cjdroute.conf, then run ```sudo restart cjdns``` See https://github.com/cjdelisle/cjdns/#2-find-a-friend for more info.

+The packaging used for the builds is pulled from cjdns git and used as-is, except for setting the proper version in changelog.
+See [the packaging folder in cjdns git](https://github.com/cjdelisle/cjdns/tree/master/debian) for more details on these packages.